What are deferred payment and prepayment?

 Accrual accounting practiced by most companies incorporates the matching concept, the idea that revenues should be recognized in the same period with the expenses that brought them.
 Prepayment and deferred payment situations present a special challenge to the company's bookkeepers and accountants, because it is possible for actual payment and actual delivery to fall in different accounting periods.
 In order to avoid violating the matching concept, bookkeepers make an initial two entries to register the first transaction event, and then, later, makes adjusting entries to register the second transaction event.
 For examples of journal entries for each kind of event, see the encyclopedia entries for individual terms, linked below.

-For prepayments (payment precedes delivery of goods or services):
+With prepayments, payment precedes delivery of goods or services

-For deferred payments (delivery of goods or services precedes payment):
+With deferred payment, delivery of goods or services precedes payment

 For any company on a cash basis accounting system, however, the bookkeeping practice is much simpler.
 In cash basis accounting: